quanteda/spacyr/inst/docs/MAC.md

     which python3
     ```

-    The output should be now `/usr/local/bin/python3`
+    The output should be `/usr/local/bin/python3`.
 4. Setup pip3

     ``` bash